Kidnapping and killing of Margaret Hassan: Aftermath

 CARE International suspended operations in Iraq because of Hassan's kidnapping.
 The last CARE project Hassan completed was one for children with spinal injuries.
 The director of the spinal cord clinic she supported in Baghdad, Qayder al-Chalabi, called her loss a huge blow to all Iraqis. "(The killers) made a very big mistake.
 This was a [sic] wrong person", he said on 17 November.
 "We need to admire and remember her.
 We must have a ceremony every year to remember her".
-He believes that a statue should be erected in her honour.
+He believed that a statue should be erected in her honour.

 At least eight other women kidnapped and tortured by insurgents during the conflict were found and rescued from captivity (Simona Pari, Simona Torretta, Florence Aubenas, Giuliana Sgrena, Teresa Borcz Khalifa, Hannelore Krause, Marie Jeanne Ion, and Jill Carroll).
 It is unclear why Margaret Hassan, who was opposed to the war, lived in Iraq for many years, held Iraqi citizenship, was married to an Arab Muslim and spoke fluent Arabic was killed; the kidnappers did not identify their group nor their aims.
 In 2010, her family said that they continued to hope that her remains would be found and returned to them for a Christian burial.

-Investigation and sentencing
+Investigation

 On 1 May 2005, three men were questioned by Iraqi police in connection with the murder.
 On 5 June 2006, news reports emerged that an Iraqi man by the name of Mustafa Salman al-Jubouri has been sentenced to life imprisonment for "aiding and abetting the kidnappers" but two other men were acquitted.
 Margaret Hassan's family said the verdict left them "devastated and appalled".
 It is unclear what role the others who were acquitted played in the kidnapping or the role of the suspect who was found guilty.
 Al-Jubouri appealed this sentence and was given a shorter imprisonment.

+Arrest of Ali Lufti Jassar al-Rawi (2008)

 An Iraqi man named Ali Lutfi Jassar al-Rawi, also known as Abu Rasha, an architect from Baghdad, was arrested by Iraqi and US forces in 2008 after contacting the British Embassy in Baghdad and attempting to extort 1 million dollars in return for disclosing the location of Hassan's body.
 He reportedly had knowledge of an intimate detail about Hassan, known only to her closest relatives and friends, which he used to validate his knowledge of her whereabouts.
 Though Jassar signed statements confessing to the charges, he pleaded not guilty, stating he was forced to sign them after receiving beatings and electrical shocks during questioning.
 "I have nothing to do with Hassan's abduction and I did not see or talk to her," Jassar said.

 On 2 June 2009, the Press Association reported that Jassar was given a life sentence by Baghdad's Central Criminal Court for being involved in Hassan's abduction and murder, and for attempting to blackmail the British Embassy.
 Hassan's family welcomed the court's decision but pleaded with Jassar to tell them where her body is so they can return her to Britain for burial.